dhoulder/lizard-evolution/README-NCI.md

 git checkout master
 ```

-To build using the Intel compiler:
+To build using the Intel compiler.
+Use this recipe if you intend to
+build the R package as well.

 ```
 module purge
 module load pbs # In case you want to submit jobs etc.